bradleyeckert/chad/README.md

 The code just wouldn't fit in memory, so the J1 was used instead.
 Chad improves on the J1 to facilitate bigger apps.

-Chad protects your software investment by targeting a very simple but very powerful (for its size) stack computer.
+`chad` protects your software investment by targeting a very simple but very powerful (for its size) stack computer.
 Modern desktop computers are fast enough to simulate the CPU on the order of at-speed.
 Simulation speed on my desktop depends on the compiler: